-Join Scott Simpson for an in-depth discussion in this video Next steps, part of Learn the Linux Command Line: The Basics.
+Join Scott Simpson for an in-depth discussion in this video Next steps, part of Learning Linux Command Line.

 - [Voiceover] I hope you've enjoyed this basic introduction…to working at the Linux Command Line.…Now, you should be prepared to jump…into other Linux courses and you should feel…a little more comfortable working in the Terminal.…There are all kinds of directions you could go from here.…If you want to explore more about…different Linux distributions, check out…Up and Running with Ubuntu Desktop Linux,…Up and Running with Fedora Linux,…and Up and Running with CentOS Linux.…If you'd like to learn more about remote access…through the Command Line, have a look at…Understanding FTP and Understanding SSH.…